-Viewing and Editing Observations
+Viewing, Editing, and Searching for Observations

 In the FSEDIT procedure, observations are viewed and edited in the FSEDIT window.
 By default, this window is opened when you begin an FSEDIT session.
 If you use the procedure to create a new data set, the FSEDIT window is opened after the structure of the new data set has been defined in the FSEDIT NEW window.